Sani Udiyar: Demographics

 Total population of Sani Udiyar village is 394 as per 2011 Census of India.
 Schedule Caste constitutes 34.52% of total population.
 Sex ratio of Sani Udiyar is 1021 which is higher than the state average of 963.
 Number of children with age 0-6 is 66 which makes up 16.75% of the total population of village.
 Sani Udiyar village has higher literacy rate when compared to Uttarakhand.
 In 2011, literacy rate of Sani Udiyar village was 89.33%, while, that of Uttarakhand as 78.82%.
 Out of total population, 177 were engaged in work activities.
 16.38% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 83.62% were involved in Marginal activity providing livelihood for less than 6 months.

 Transport

 Sani Udiyar is well connected by motorable roads with major destinations of Uttarakhand state and northern India.
 Bus Services are provided by Uttarakhand Transport Corporation and K.M.O.U.
 Sani Udiyar is connected to Delhi by a daily bus service to Anand Vihar.
-Regular Taxis are also available to Kanda and than further up to Bageshwar and Chaukori.
+Regular Taxis are also available to Kanda and then further up to Bageshwar and Chaukori.
 Pantnagar Airport, located in Pantnagar is the primary Airport serving entire Kumaon Region.
 Indira Gandhi International Airport, located in Delhi is the nearest international Airport.
 Kathgodam railway station is the nearest railway station.